newhouseb/simpleotp/readme.md

 ## What is this for?

 Have you ever wanted to add more security to a web application without modifying the web application itself?
 Take for example Jupter Notebook/Lab, which allows you to run arbitrary code from a web browser.
 It supports a built-in password / token-based authentication.
 Hopefully you're using a unique password, but if you're following proper security practices it's generally a good idea to protect stuff with "something you know and something you have."
-Chances are that if you've gotten this far you don't need me to convince to of the merits of two factor authentication.
+Chances are that if you've gotten this far you don't need me to convince you of the merits of two factor authentication.

 ## How does it work?